 Don’t shy away from the camera

-While a lot of brands use customized templates or hire an in-house graphic designer for creating their Instagram Stories, you can set yourself apart by bringing authenticity to the table.
+While a lot of brands use customized templates or hire an in-house graphic designer to create their Instagram Stories, you can set yourself apart by bringing authenticity to the table.

 And you can bring out this authenticity by capturing candid photos/videos involving your brand.
 You can always record relevant videos and photos of virtually anything that lends your brand a ‘behind the scenes’ view or accentuates its human side.